 \section{Experiment}

-We measure the transient THz transmission of polycrystalline Cu thin films heated by ultrashort laser pulses over a wide range of absorbed energy densities and pump-probe delays, $t$, and infer from these data the corresponding evolution of the DC conductivity during the early nonequilibrium stages after excitation.

-The measurements were performed with a custom tabletop single-shot THz-TDS system, adapted from previously reported designs~\cite{ofori2018toward, ofori2024dc, ofori2024al}.
+Our measurements were performed with a custom tabletop single-shot THz-TDS system, adapted from previously reported designs~\cite{ofori2018toward, ofori2024dc, ofori2024al}.
 Figure~\ref{fig:experiment}(a) shows a schematic of the interaction plane.
-Polycrystalline $30\pm 3$~nm and $40\pm 3$~nm thick Cu films were heated by 50 fs FWHM $\lambda=400$~nm laser pulses.
-The maximum fluence was 158.1$\pm$0.5~mJ/cm$^2$, corresponding, under the assumption of constant reflectivity, to an absorbed energy density of approximately $\rho_{\varepsilon} = 1.81\pm0.22$~MJ/kg.
+Polycrystalline copper films with thicknesses of $30.5\pm 3.0$~nm and $39.3\pm 2.7$~nm were heated by 50 fs FWHM, $\lambda=400$~nm laser pulses.
+The highest probe-averaged fluence was 158.1$\pm$0.5~mJ/cm$^2$, corresponding, under the assumption of constant reflectivity, to an increase in energy density of $\rho_{\varepsilon} = 1.81\pm0.22$~MJ/kg.
 The sample was probed using THz pulses generated by optical rectification of $\lambda=800$~nm pulses in a N-benzyl-2-methyl-4-nitroaniline (BNA) crystal~\cite{zhao2019efficient, tangen2021comprehensive}.
-The transmitted THz pulses were recorded by single-shot electro-optic sampling (EOS) using a reflective echelon~\cite{Minami2013, ofori2018toward, chen2021, ofori2024dc, ofori2024al}.
+The transmitted THz pulses were recorded by single-shot electro-optic sampling using a reflective echelon~\cite{Minami2013, ofori2018toward, chen2021, ofori2024dc, ofori2024al}.

-The Cu thin films were produced by Silson Ltd.~(UK) by sputtering onto a 20-nm silicon nitride (Si$_\textrm{3}$N$_4$) layer.
-The Cu and Si$_\textrm{3}$N$_4$ layers were supported by a 360\,µm thick silicon (Si) wafer.
+The thin copper films were produced by Silson Ltd.~(UK) by sputtering onto a 20\,nm silicon nitride (Si$_\textrm{3}$N$_4$) layer.
+Both layers were supported by a 360\,µm thick silicon wafer.
 As shown previously, the Si$_3$N$_4$ layer has a negligible influence on the extracted conductivity owing to its minimal THz absorption~\cite{ofori2024al}.
-After deposition, the Si wafer was back-etched to produce a grid of 600\,µm $\times$ 600\,µm square windows with a 3\,mm pitch.
-The un-etched Si acted as a mask, ensuring that the detected THz signal probed only laser-heated material.
+After deposition, the silicon wafer was back-etched to produce a grid of 600\,µm $\times$ 600\,µm square windows with a 3\,mm pitch.
+As the transverse size of the THz pulse is $\sim$ 1 mm diameter, the un-etched silicon acted as a mask, ensuring that the detected THz signal corresponds only to laser-heated material.

-Figure~\ref{fig:experiment}(b) shows representative time-domain waveforms of THz pulses transmitted through an unheated film (gray) and through films driven to different energy densities and probed $1$\,ps after excitation (green and blue).
+Figure~\ref{fig:experiment}(b) shows representative time-domain waveforms of THz pulses transmitted through an unheated film and through films driven to different energy densities and probed $1$\,ps after excitation.
 A hole without a sample was used to measure a reference waveform and determine the absolute transmission.
-The transmitted THz field amplitude increases with absorbed energy density, suggesting reduced conductivity relative to the cold sample.
+The transmitted THz field amplitude increases with energy density, suggesting reduced conductivity relative to the cold sample.